wrapp-archive/WebImage-Android/README.md

 ====================

-WebImage is an Android library which asynchronously downloads images from the internet and caching them for quick access.
+WebImage is an Android library which asynchronously downloads images from the internet and caches them for quick access.
 It has the following features:

 - Images are downloaded in a background thread pool, keeping the GUI thread responsive.
 - Images are cached to SD card, and if desired, also in a fast-access in-memory cache.
+- If the user removes the SD card, the library will still work (albeit, without being able to save images to the file cache).
 - Image cache removes old images, and can fetch HTTP headers to check if an image is expired and needs to be re-downloaded.
 - Good performance, even on older Android 2.1 devices.